| PROGRAM OPEN* (Self-Directed Learning) |

 |

+Knowing how to identify, assess and manage power in family dispute resolution (FDR) is critical for effective family mediation, parenting coordination, arbitration and collaborative practice.
 In particular, knowing how to identify the factors that predict a risk of harm, and how to assess and safely manage family violence, is a fundamental competency for all FDR professionals.

-Coaches are all experienced mediators and screening coaches.
+Coaches are experienced mediators and screening coaches.

 Topics Include: